-Upon successful completion of this certificate, a student will be eligible to apply for admission to the next step of the educations requirement through the WSBA.

-Please refer to the WSBA LLLT website for the full list of education and other requirements necessary to become a LLLT.
+Upon successful completion of this certificate, a student will be eligible to apply for admission to the next step of the education requirement through the WSBA.
+Refer to the WSBA LLLT website for the full list of education and other requirements necessary to become a LLLT.
+Students must obtain a minimum grade of C in all courses.

 " PLST 150 Paralegal Fundamentals and Ethics (5)

-" PLST 151 Legal Research and Writing I (5)
+" PLST 151Legal Research and Writing I (5)

-" PLST 152 Introduction to Civil Law (5)
+" PLST 152Introduction to Civil Law (5)

 " PLST 153 Civil Procedure (5)

 " PLST 154 Computer Applications in the Law (3)

 " PLST 231 Contracts (3)

 " PLST 232 Interviewing and Investigation (5)

-" PLST 251 Legal Research and Writing II (3)
+" PLST 251Legal Research and Writing II (3)

 " PLST 253 Civil Procedure II (3)